RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 - Review the [security considerations]({{< relref "/rs/security/" >}}) for your deployment.

+- If you want to use Redis on Flash (RoF) for your databases, review the prerequisites, storage requirements, and [other considerations]({{< relref "/rs/concepts/memory-performance/redis-flash.md" >}}) for Redis on Flash databases.

 - [Disable Linux swap]({{< relref "/rs/installing-upgrading/configuring/linux-swap.md" >}}) on all cluster nodes.

 - Make sure that you have root-level access to each node, either directly or with `sudo`.